 A distinguished group of American, European, and Russian former government officials and think tank experts has taken advantage of the Munich Security Conference to issue a statement recommending twelve steps to bring greater security to Ukraine and the Euro-Atlantic region.
 For years, the Kremlin has tried to change the conversation on Ukraine, and they are clearly seeking another opening in Munich.
-In response, twenty-eight former US diplomats, government officials, and experts point out their errors.
+In response, twenty-nine former US diplomats, government officials, and experts point out their errors.

 Most of the twelve recommendations from the Euro-Atlantic Security Leadership Group—if faithfully implemented by all parties—are constructive and could both serve as confidence-building measures and alleviate the difficulties and suffering endured by the population in or near the occupied Donbas.
 Several are problematic; two in particular echo Kremlin negotiating proposals or disinformation themes.
 More importantly, the document describes the problem to be resolved in Kremlin-friendly terms, perhaps in order to persuade members of the Russian elite to sign.

 The signers identify the problem in their very first sentence: “the conflict in and around Ukraine.”
 That description obscures the problem’s origins and makes it impossible to find an appropriate solution.

 “The conflict in and around Ukraine” began when Russian troops, in Russian uniforms but operating without identifying insignias, seized the Ukrainian peninsula of Crimea, and Moscow “annexed” it.
 Moscow then launched its hybrid war in Donbas and used its massive disinformation apparatus to present this as a Ukrainian civil conflict.
 Without Kremlin leadership, financing, weapons (including heavy arms), ammunition, and—in some cases—regular units of the Russian Army, there would be no “conflict in and around Ukraine.”